 example we've just mentioned, you'd have to change Jekyll's

 GitLab Pages supports custom domains and subdomains, served under HTTP or HTTPS.
-Please check the next part of this series for an overview.
+See GitLab Pages custom domains and SSL/TLS Certificates for more information.